UK BIM Framework

 The Concepts Guidance first released in April and updated in July 2019 is brief and high level and is aimed at a broad audience.
 It explores the general requirements of the ISO 19650 series alongside the case for building information modelling and digital transformation.

 The B1M is the definitive video channel for construction and aims to inspire a better industry by sharing knowledge and expertise with a mass audience.

-Guidance Part 2: Processes for Project Delivery (Third Edition)
+Guidance Part 2: Processes for Project Delivery (Fourth Edition)